yourdevkalki/arbitrum-vibekit/typescript/lib/arbitrum-vibekit/docs/lesson-03.md

 ### ⚙️ Key Concepts

-- **Agent Cards**: Each agent publishes a card describing who it is, what it can do, and how to reach it.
+- **Agent Cards**: Each agent publishes a card with its ID, capabilities, endpoints, and authentication details.
-- **Task Delegation**: Agents send tasks to each other over HTTP using a structured message format.
+- **Protocol + Message Schema**: A2A defines both the wire protocol (HTTP POST / JSON-RPC or SSE) and the message schema (`thread_id`, `type`, `payload`, streaming flags).
-- **Task Threads**: Each delegated task is tracked using a unique thread ID, allowing for stateful back-and-forth.
+- **Task Delegation**: Agents send tasks to each other using structured messages over HTTP.
-- **Streaming Updates**: Agents can send real-time updates back to the task originator via SSE (server-sent events).
+- **Task Threads**: Each delegated task uses a unique `thread_id`, enabling stateful back-and-forth and traceability.
-- **Long-running Tasks**: Perfect for loops, monitoring, or multi-phase actions.
+- **Streaming Updates**: Agents can push incremental results or progress via SSE.

----
+- **Long-running Tasks**: Perfect for loops, monitoring, or multi-phase actions, with cancellation support.

 ### ➡️ A2A Agent Flow (Simplified)